The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • Weaken your skin barrier (which is your skin’s natural shield)

-• Make it easier for strong ingredients like retinoids or exfoliating acids to irritate you
+• Make it easier for strong ingredients like retinoids or exfoliating acids to irritate you.

 Why It’s a Good Time to Treat Hyperpigmentation